 A total of 450 Stirling Mark IV machines was built, all at Belfast, with at least 21 Mark IIIs also converted to Mark IV configuration.
 The Stirling Mark IV participated in the Normandy operation; the ill-fated operation against Arnhem in the Netherlands during September 1944; and the massive airborne operation in support of the Rhine crossings in March 1945.

 * The Mark IV wasn't the end of the line either, with a "Stirling Mark V" pure transport developed in 1944 and introduced to service in early 1945.
-The Mark V had no armament; it featured an extended nose -- stretching the length of the aircraft to 27.6 meters (90 feet 7 inches) -- that hinged open, and a large cargo door on the right rear fuselage, which was loaded via ramps that had to be manually set in place.
+The Mark V had no armament; it featured an extended nose -- stretching the length of the aircraft to 27.6 meters (90 feet 7 inches) -- that hinged open, and a large cargo door on the right rear fuselage, which was loaded via ramps that were manually set in place.
 It could carry 40 passengers; or 20 paratroops; or 12 stretchers plus seating for 14 sitting casualties and attendants; or loads such as two jeeps with trailers, or a jeep with a light field gun.
 There was further consideration of an "S.37" civil airliner for postwar production, but it didn't happen.

 A total of 160 Stirling Mark V transports was built, all by the Belfast plant.
 The Mark V was intended for service in the Far East, though the abrupt end of the war there in August meant they never served in that role.
 While the last Stirlings were removed from RAF Transport Command roles in 1946, a dozen Stirlings were converted to an S.37-like airliner configuration and sold to the Belgian operator Trans-Air in 1947, to be used for flights to the Far East for a number of years.
 They were the only Stirlings formally on charge with a foreign operator, aside from service with British Commonwealth forces under the RAF umbrella.
 One Stirling force-landed in the Netherlands in August 1942 and was flown for evaluation by the Germans, but it's unclear if it was used in any operational missions by the Luftwaffe.